 University of Utah

-Dr. Jorgensen is also a professor of biology at the University of Utah.
+Dr. Jorgensen is also Distinguished Professor in the Department of Biology at the University of Utah.

 Erik Jorgensen's enthusiasm for genetics nearly cost him his life.
 Celebrating the sequencing of the C. elegans genome in 1998, he scrambled to the top of a bookshelf to address his research team.
 The shelf collapsed and a bracket struck his chest, nearly piercing his heart.
 He spent weeks in a coma and emerged months later from the hospital.
 Now he jokes about wearing an inflatable suit around the lab as protection against his next fall.